How to remove deodorant stains from black shirts

 - How to remove white underarm stains from dark clothing

-If any of the above sound familiar to you, this solution has helped me to save many a t-shirt and dark outfit from the trash bin.
+If any of the above sound familiar to you, this solution has helped me to save many a t-shirt and dark dress shirt from the trash bin.

-All you need for this laundry hack is baking soda, vinegar, and a small scrubbing brush.
+All you need for this laundry saver is baking soda, vinegar, and a small scrubbing brush.
 A brush like this one works best.
+I like to keep one in my kitchen for scrubbing pots, pans, and dishes, and the other I set aside for the laundry room.

-So now that that’s settled, ignore the fact that the shirt in these pictures is right side out (turn your piece of clothing inside out).
+So now that that’s settled, ignore the fact that the shirt in these pictures is right side out.
+Turn your piece of clothing inside out for best results.

-Scrub lightly with a scrubber and then pour vinegar directly onto the baking soda.
+Scrub lightly with a scrubber gently working the baking soda into the fabric and then pour vinegar directly on top of the baking soda.

-If you’re so inclined have your littles watch you and tell them it’s a science experiment….they’ll get a kick out of it and think you are super cool.
+If you’re so inclined have your littles watch the process and tell them it’s a science experiment.
+They’ll get a kick out of it and think you’re super cool.

-Once the eruption and chemical process has stopped, scrub the area once again and then wash as usual.
+Once the eruption and chemical process has stopped, scrub the area once again using a scrubbing brush and then wash as usual.

 You May Also Like: